-Incorporating AI and ML techniques into animation has created new opportunities for automating procedures, improving character animation, and developing intelligent and virtual characters. interactive Motion capture, character animation, and generative animation are just a few of the activities that AI and ML algorithms may help improve the animation process's efficiency and realism (Ma et al., 2020).
+Incorporating AI and ML techniques into animation has created new opportunities for automating procedures, improving character animation, and developing intelligent and interactive virtual characters.
+Motion capture, character animation, and generative animation are just a few of the activities that AI and ML algorithms may help improve the animation process's efficiency and realism (Ma et al., 2020).